 - View our Contact Info page for email and directions to the office on Daniel Island or Beaufort.

-BEAUFORT Office Prices will be $20 discount from Charleston Price.
+BEAUFORT: There is a $10 discount at the Beaufort Office.
 Payment by credit card, check or cash, $10 cash discount.

 - Class 3 Exam – $120